Important Aircraft and Truck Scale Calibration Tips - Intro

 The Calibrator is designed to maintain a high degree of accuracy required for proper scale certification and can be used with all kinds of truck and aircraft scales, as well as Aircraft weighing kits.
 These can include but are not limited to the following: Intercomp, Jackson Aircraft Weighing (JAWS), GEC, Haenni, Rice Lake, Ohaus, Proform, Brechnell, Sentran, Tanner Racing, Taylor, Road Runner, and more.

-Calibrating scales properly is essential to the safety of you or people you may know.
-If you want to calibrate aircraft and/or truck scales with minimal errors, please feel free to contact us at 717-843-0081 or at email@example.com.
+Calibrating scales properly is essential to the safety of you or the people you may know.
+If you want to calibrate aircraft and/or truck scales with minimal errors, please feel free to contact us at 717-843-0081 or at firstname.lastname@example.org.